SBC-Utrecht/pytom-match-pick/README.md

 python -m pip install '.[plotting]'
 ```

-The installation above also adds the optional dependencies `[matplotlib, seaborn]` which are required to run `pytom_estimate_roc.py`.
-They are not essential to the core template matching fucntionality, so for some systems (such as certain cluster environments) it might be desirable to skip them.
+The installation above also adds the optional dependencies `[matplotlib, seaborn]` which are required to run
+`pytom_estimate_roc.py`.
+They are not essential to the core template matching functionality, so for some systems
+(such as certain cluster environments) it might be desirable to skip them.
 In that case remove `[plotting]` from the pip install command:

 ```commandline
 python -m pip install .